Policy

 information regarding each job.

-informed decision.
+decision.

-1. For
+1. For purposes of

-determine when and where the last
+and where the last injurious exposure occurred.

-2. Prior to
+2. Prior to making

-making an initial claim determination, it is the policy
+an initial claim determination, it is the policy of BWC to refer an IW alleging

-of BWC to refer an injured worker alleging a statutory occupational disease to a qualified
+a statutory occupational disease to a qualified medical specialist for an independent

 a.
 Diagnosis;